 - When you graduate from an Accreditation Commission for Midwifery Education (ACME)- accredited program, you are eligible to take the national certification exam administered by the American Midwifery Certification Board (AMCB).

 - As a CNM, you will be legally qualified to practice in all 50 states and the District of Columbia.

 If you have a BA/BS degree and want to become a Certified Midwife (CM):

-- There are currently two accredited education programs to become a CM.
-The programs require a solid science background from courses like biology, microbiology, chemistry, human anatomy, and physiology.
+- There are currently two accredited education programs with a CM option: The Midwifery Institute at Philadelphia University, and the State University of New York, Downstate.
+These programs require a solid science background from courses like biology, microbiology, chemistry, human anatomy, and physiology.

 - As a graduate of one of these midwifery programs, you will be eligible to sit for the same national certification exam that nurse-midwifery graduates take.

 - As a CM, you will be legally qualified to practice in 5 states: Delaware, Missouri, New York, New Jersey, and Rhode Island.